 By writing this list out and knowing what your repetitive tasks are, you will be more productive during your planning time.
 Teachers have so much on their plates and on their minds that it’s easy to forget to do things.
 Then you end up bogged down with too much to do and as the last one in the parking lot.
 It doesn’t have to be that way.

-After you sort your list, add those tasks into your calendar or plan book.
+After you sort your list, add those tasks to your calendar or plan book.
 When you know what you need to do, it makes it easier to prioritize tasks each day.

 - typing out learning objectives to post